Temperature control during melting of aluminum alloy

 In production practice, most of the melt superheat that occurs is caused by poor temperature control in this case.

 The choice of the actual melting temperature should theoretically be determined based on the melting temperature of the various alloys.

 The various alloys have different melting points, i.e., alloys of different compositions, the temperature at which the solid begins to be melted (referred to as the solidus temperature) and the temperature at which the solid is completely melted (referred to as the liquidus temperature) are also different.

 In both temperature ranges, the metal is in a semi-liquid semi-solid state.

-In order to accurately control Temperature control during melting of aluminum alloy, the melt temperature must be measured.
-The most accurate method for determining the melt temperature is still by means of the thermocouple meter method.
+To accurately control Temperature control during melting of aluminum alloy, the melt temperature must be measured.
+The most accurate method for determining the melt temperature is still using the thermocouple meter method.

 However, workers with practical experience can judge the temperature of the melt by observing many physical and chemical phenomena during the operation.

-For example, the color of the surface of the bath, the degree of dross combustion, and the aluminum or softening of the operating tool in the melt, but these are not absolutely reliable, because it is affected by light and weather and affects its accuracy.
+For example, the color of the surface of the bath, the degree of dross combustion, and the aluminum or softening of the operating tool in the melt, but are not reliable, because it is affected by light and weather and affect their accuracy.

 The melting temperature range of most alloys is quite large.
 When the metal is in a semi-solid, semi-liquid state, such as prolonged exposure to a hot furnace gas or flame, it is most easily inhaled.